nv-ua/nv-s-cv/README.md

 I am an aspiring python developer, with 1.5+ years of experience in various IT areas such as support and computer networking.
 Always continuing to improve my knowledge of languages and the IT industry.

-My hobbies: learning languages and computer hardware, good music and taking pictures of landscapes for which I'm willing to go to beautiful places with good company ;) Sports I prefer: badminton, shooting, swimming, mountain biking (and building bike trails in the woods too).
+My hobbies: learning languages and computer hardware, good music and taking pictures of landscapes for which I'm willing to go to beautiful places with good company ;) Sports I prefer: badminton, swimming, mountain biking (and building bike trails in the woods too).

 I appreciate the opportunity to find a friend in the team and to be part of a cohesive team.
 My strongest skills are more than 10 years of experience learning computer infrastructure, experience in work with commercial networks, persistence in problem solving, teamwork, softskills, open to new technologies.